LewisWard/TugOfWarGame/README.md

 * Bases will show their health in the console when they are at 75%, 50% and 25% health.

 This can be accessed in-game via the main menu.

+You will need to be able to see both the game window and the console, sometimes the console will appear behind the window.

 ### How do I get set up? ###